yulesa/glaciers/README.md

 │   ├── decoded

 ```
 3. Add logs parquet files to the logs folder.
-Logs schemas needs to have: topic0, topic1, topic2, topic3, data.
+Logs schemas need to have: topic0, topic1, topic2, topic3, data.
 4. Manually set the const in the rust files: ABIS_FOLDER_PATH, DECODED_FOLDER_PATH, MAX_CONCURRENT_FILES_DECODING, MAX_CHUNK_THREADS_PER_FILE, DECODED_CHUCK_SIZE
-5. Copile and Run
+5. Compile and Run

 ## How It Works
-Glaciers currently only supports decoding event logs.
+Glaciers currently only support decoding event logs and using parquet files.
 It includes the following functions:

 **read_abis_topic0:**

-This function scans an ABI database and generates a list of event signatures in a abis_topic0.parquet file.
+This function scans an ABI database and generates a list of event signatures in an abis_topic0.parquet file.
 The schema is optimized for event decoding but could be extended to auxiliary tables for other purposes.
 *Note: In the future CLI implementation, this function may become an optional step.*

 **process_log_files:**